communitiesuk/funding-service-design-assessment-store/README.md

 # Testing

+## Seed Postgres DB with mock data

+`invoke seed_dev_db`

+Running the above command will prompt you to enter the number applications, funds & rounds you would like to create as mock data within the database.

 ## Unit & Accessibility Testing

 1. Ensure you have a local postgres instance setup and running with a user `postgres` created.